AljoschaMeyer/guvm/README.md

     // where to continue when this call returns
     // `None` indicates to return from the current asynchronous context
     continuation: Option<Continuation>,
-    // all asynchronous calls that originated from this one
-    children: Map<AsyncCallId, ()>,
   },
   BuiltIn(Continuation),
 }